-Submissions can have the format of oral presentation (with pc-projections on screen), poster (A1 or 2*A2 or 4*A3 format), or interactive workshop.
+Submissions can have the format of an oral presentation (with pc-projections on screen), a poster (A1 or 2*A2 or 4*A3 format), or an interactive workshop.

 When submitting your proposal online, best is to have things written out on beforehand in Word, so that you simply have to copy and paste.
 All information must be in correct English and checked for spelling.
 You need to fill in the following elements:

 Full name of the presenter(s) (max.
 2 and starting with first name, e.g., Harriet Scofield-Hallan & Walter Johansson)

 Position(s)/function(s) (e.g., Senior lecturer, PhD student, Nurse, Team coach... )